Attractions map

 -

-Prestongrange Mining Museum: Complete Visitor Guide
+Prestongrange Museum Visitor Guide

 Prestongrange in the coastal village of Prestonpans is a free-to-visit outdoor museum that showcases East Lothian’s rich industrial heritage.
 The museum aims to educate visitors about the 800-years of industrial activity that left its mark on the area, from the almost-vanished harbour to the long-abandoned colliery.